dat-ecosystem-archive/docs/papers/dat-paper.md

 ## 2.3 BitTorrent

 BitTorrent implements a swarm based file sharing protocol for static datasets.
 Data is split into fixed sized chunks, hashed, and then that hash is used to discover peers that have the same data.
-An advantage of using BitTorrent for dataset transfers is that download bandwidth can be fully used.
+An advantage of using BitTorrent for dataset transfers is that download bandwidth can be fully saturated.
 Since the file is split into pieces, and peers can efficiently discover which pieces each of the peers they are connected to have, it means one peer can download non-overlapping regions of the dataset from many peers at the same time in parallel, maximizing network throughput.

 Fixed sized chunking has drawbacks for data that changes (see LBFS above).
 BitTorrent assumes all metadata will be transferred up front which makes it impractical for streaming or updating content.
 Most BitTorrent clients divide data into 1024 pieces meaning large datasets could have a very large chunk size which impacts random access performance (e.g. for streaming video).

+Another drawback of BitTorrent is due to the way clients advertise and discover other peers in absence of any protocol level privacy or trust.
+From a user privacy standpoint, BitTorrent leaks what users are accessing or attempting to access, and does not provide the same browsing privacy functions as systems like SSL.

 ## 2.4 Kademlia Distributed Hash Table

-Kademlia is a distributed hash table, in other words a distributed key/value store that can serve a similar purpose to DNS servers but has no hard coded server addresses.
+Kademlia is a distributed hash table, a distributed key/value store that can serve a similar purpose to DNS servers but has no hard coded server addresses.
 All clients in Kademlia are also servers.
 As long as you know at least one address of another peer in the network, you can ask them for the key you are trying to find and they will either have it or give you some other people to talk to that are more likely to have it.

-If you don't have an initial peer to talk to you have to use something like a bootstrap server that just randomly gives you a peer in the network to start with.
-If the bootstrap server goes down, the network still functions, and other methods can be used to bootstrap new peers (such as sending them peer addresses through side channels like how .torrent files include tracker addresses to try in case Kademlia finds no peers).
+If you don't have an initial peer to talk to you, most clients use a bootstrap server that randomly gives you a peer in the network to start with.
+If the bootstrap server goes down, the network still functions as long as other methods can be used to bootstrap new peers (such as sending them peer addresses through side channels like how .torrent files include tracker addresses to try in case Kademlia finds no peers).

-Kademlia is distinct from previous DHT designs such as Chord due to its simplicity.
-It uses a very simple XOR operation between two keys as its distance metric to decide which peers are closer to the data being searched for.
+Kademlia is distinct from previous DHT designs due to its simplicity.
+It uses a very simple XOR operation between two keys as its "distance" metric to decide which peers are closer to the data being searched for.
 On paper it seems like it wouldn't work as it doesn't take into account things like ping speed or bandwidth.
 Instead its design is very simple on purpose to minimize the amount of control/gossip messages and to minimize the amount of complexity required to implement it.
 In practice Kademlia has been extremely successful and is widely deployed as the "Mainline DHT" for BitTorrent, with support in all popular BitTorrent clients today.

+Due to the simplicity in the original Kademlia design a number of attacks such as DDOS and/or sybil have been demonstrated.
+There are protocol extensions (BEPs) which in certain cases mitigate the effects of these attacks, such as BEP 44 which includes a DDOS mitigation technique.
+Nonetheless anyone using Kademlia should be aware of the limitations.

 ## 2.5 Peer to Peer Streaming Peer Protocol (PPSPP)